 The Latest on the effects of the coronavirus outbreak on sports around the world:

-Ward is the Browns’ best defensive back and his absence hurts as he would have been assigned to cover Juju Smith-Schuster or Chase Claypool, Pittsburgh’s top deep threats.
+Ward is Cleveland’s best defensive back and will be assigned to either Steelers wide receiver Juju Smith-Schuster or Chase Claypool.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports

 Liverpool manager Jurgen Klopp wil ...

 New York Gov. Andrew Cuomo is set ...